SEATTLE EMPLOYMENT LAW ATTORNEYSRequest your consultation

 When to File an EEOC Claim

 If your employer does not respond appropriately to your complaint, take your case to the next step by filing an EEOC claim.
 The EEOC can step in when employees need assistance holding at-fault parties responsible for workplace harassment and/or discrimination.
-In 2018, the EEOC received 1,135 individual charges of discrimination in the State of Washington alone.
+In 2018, the EEOC received 1,135 individual charges of unlawful discrimination in the State of Washington alone.
 You can take your case directly to the EEOC or try to resolve it with your employer first.

 How to File a Claim